 Kingston, New York 12402

-Attn: Joseph P. Eriole, Vice President for Reals Estate Development
+Attn: Joseph P. Eriole, Vice President for Real Estate Development

-With Copies to: ____________________

-____________________

-____________________

-Attn: _______________

 Changes in the addresses to which such notices may be directed may be revised from time to time by any party by written notice to the other Parties.
+Attorneys may bind the parties with respect to any notice.

 12.8 SUCCESSORS AND ASSIGNS.
 This Agreement may not be assigned without the written consent of either party.